30 sec brief

 When is a Roth IRA Taxed?

 You might have heard of Roth IRA distributions as being “tax-free income” upon retirement.
 And technically that’s true.
 Once you reach the age of 59 ½ you can start withdrawing your contributions and the money those contributions have earned, without paying a penalty or income tax on the money you receive.
-Even if you withdraw money you’ve contributed before you turn 59 ½ you won’t pay income taxes or penalties on the money.
+Even if you withdraw the money you’ve contributed before you turn 59 ½ you won’t pay income taxes or penalties on the money.

 Why are Roth IRA distributions “Tax-Free”?